SuperOfficeDocs/crmscript/docs/api-reference/classes/NSSaleEntity/SetPerson.md

 # SetPerson(NSPerson person)

-A sale may also be connected to a person - this must be a contact person registered on the current contact.
+A sale may also be connected to a person* this must be a contact person registered on the current contact.
 This does not mean that a person is required.

 **Parameter:**
- - **person** NSPerson
+* **person** NSPerson

 ```crmscript
 NSSaleEntity thing;